zvictor/PocketFlow/cookbook/python-batch-flow/README.md

-# BrainyFlow BatchFlow Example
+# BrainyFlow SequentialBatchFlow Example

-This example demonstrates the BatchFlow concept in BrainyFlow by implementing an image processor that applies different filters to multiple images.
+This example demonstrates the SequentialBatchFlow concept in BrainyFlow by implementing an image processor that applies different filters to multiple images.

 ## What this Example Demonstrates

-- How to use BatchFlow to run a Flow multiple times with different parameters
+- How to use SequentialBatchFlow to run a Flow multiple times with different parameters
-- Key concepts of BatchFlow:
+- Key concepts of SequentialBatchFlow:
   1. Creating a base Flow for single-item processing
-  2. Using BatchFlow to process multiple items with different parameters
+  2. Using SequentialBatchFlow to process multiple items with different parameters
   3. Managing parameters across multiple Flow executions

 ## Project Structure